syselement/blog/home-lab/hypervisors/proxmox/pve-install.md

 chmod +x $DOCKER_CONFIG/cli-plugins/docker-compose
 docker compose version

-# Add a user to the "docker" group to let it run Docker
+# Add the current user to the "docker" group to let it run Docker
 sudo groupadd docker
 sudo gpasswd -a "${USER}" docker
 ```